whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 For the GEE, Beta coefficients with two tailed p-values for a Wald chi-square test (p<0.01; p<0.05) were used to test significance of all independent variables.
 The author of the original study seems to place more emphasis on the significance and direction of the coefficient than the magnitude.
 To check robustness, the author notes that GEEs "require the specification of an intra-cluster dependency correlation matrix.
+The 'exchangeable correlation matrix was selected for the results reported [here], since this specification yielded the best statistical fit based on the QIC model criterion".
+Further, the author describes: "for each GEE, the normal, gamma, and inverse Gaussian distributions with logarithmic and identity link functions were explored.
+The gamma distribution with logarithmic link function was chosen for all GEEs since this model specification provided the lowest QIC value."

+### Inference criteria and robustness

+To make inferences, p-values and correlation coefficients are checked.

+For the bivariate correlation, Pearson's rho coefficients with two-tailed p-values (p<0.01; p<0.05) were used to test significance for all independent variables.
+The author of the original study seems to place more emphasis on the significance and direction of the coefficient than the magnitude.
+Overall model fit was not checked.

+For the GEE, Beta coefficients with two tailed p-values for a Wald chi-square test (p<0.01; p<0.05) were used to test significance of all independent variables.
+The author of the original study seems to place more emphasis on the significance and direction of the coefficient than the magnitude.
+To check robustness, the author notes that GEEs "require the specification of an intra-cluster dependency correlation matrix.
 Th 'exchangeable correlation matrix was selected for the results reported [here], since this specification yielded the best statistical fit based on the QIC model criterion"

 ### Exploratory analyses and contingency planning

+There are no **exploratory** analyses in this analysis.
+There is no need for a **contingency plan** in this study.

 ## Reproduction study design

 ### Planned differences from the original study

-We plan to implement the analysis to the greatest extent possible in Python Jupyter notebooks on CyberGISX and in R / RStudio, whereas the original study was conducted using ArcGIS (dekstop v 10.7), SPSS, and SaTScan (v9.6).
+We plan to implement the analysis to the greatest extent possible in Python Jupyter notebooks on CyberGISX and in R / RStudio, whereas the original study was conducted using ArcGIS (Desktop v 10.7), SPSS, and SaTScan (v9.6).

 Checking for normality before correlations or switching to a Spearman's Rho.

 ### Evaluating the reproduction results

+Before comparing results from our reproduction of the statistical models, we plan to compare summary statistics for all of our dependent and independent variables to those of the original study to confirm we are using the same inputs.

+In order to test the results for both our bivariate correlation and GEE, we plan to construct tables (or matrices) that show the difference between our correlation coefficients and the original study's correlation coefficients.
+If there are any non-zeroes, we will investigate further.

 ## Referencing the original paper